mikebronner/laravel-sign-in-with-apple/README.md

     ```

     We also recommend using [geneaLabs/laravel-socialiter](https://github.com/GeneaLabs/laravel-socialiter)
-    to automatically manage user resolution and persistance:
+    to automatically manage user resolution and persistence:

     ```sh
     composer require genealabs/laravel-socialiter